A unique brand voice helps your business create better connections with customers.

 2. Find existing brands or people you like

-If your brand voice could be the blend of two existing brands, celebrities, fictional characters, or public figures, what or who would that be?
+If your brand voice could blend two existing brands, celebrities, fictional characters, or public figures, what or who would that be?

-For example, you might be building a brand that sells rare plants online, and through your research you’ve discovered your target audience.
+For example, you might be building a brand that sells rare plants online, and through your research, you discover your target audience.
 Based on that information, you decide you want to sound like a mix between Trader Joe’s market and Friends character Phoebe Buffay.
-Now that you have that information, you’ll do some written explorations.
-We’ll talk more about that below.
+Now that you have that information, you can do some written explorations.

 3. Get your creative juices flowing with writing exercises

-You have the ingredients to create the ideal brand voice blend.
-Through some fun writing exercises, we’ll mix two identities together and add any additional ingredients to come up with the right voice for your business.
+Through some fun writing exercises, you can mix the two identities you chose in the last step and add any additional ingredients to come up with the right voice for your business.

-First, write down the entities you’ve chosen at the top of a blank page.
-With that in mind, answer these questions.
+First, write down the entities you chose at the top of a blank page.
+With that in mind, answer these questions:

-- What words would you use to describe your new-found brand voice?
-Sassy, even, smart, helpful, funny, inspiring, strong?
+- What words would you use to describe your newfound brand tone?
+Sassy?
+Even?
+Smart?
+Helpful?
+Funny?
+Inspiring?
+Strong?

-- If your brand was a person, how might they act at a dinner party?
-Would they be the loudest person in the room, the scholar summarizing a recent lecture, the host, the one scrutinizing everyone’s outfits?
+- If your brand was a person, how might it act at a dinner party?
+Would it be the loudest person in the room?
+The scholar summarizing a recent lecture?
+The host?
+The one scrutinizing everyone’s outfits?

 - Write 250 words about your brand with this new personality in mind.
 How would these voices mix together?
 What types of words and phrases would your brand’s voice use to describe your products, your mission, or your goals?